CiaranB1992/TheoryOfAlgorithmsProject/ReadMe.txt

+To Run this project:
+Run FinProject.py in console and ensure that the dictionary file is in the same diretory as this program.

 I have a few programs contained in my github repository and i am going to discuss each of them below.

 FinProjectpy: